MITgcm/MITgcm/doc/contributing/contributing.rst

 - You have made changes which require changes to input parameters (e.g., renaming a namelist parameter, changing the units or function of an input parameter, etc.)
   This by definition is a “breaking change”, which must be noted when completing the PR template -- but should not deter you from submitting your PR.
-Ultimately, you and the maintainers will likely have to make changes to one or more verification experiments, but as a first step we will want to review your PR.
+Ultimately, you and the MITgcm head developers will likely have to make changes to one or more verification experiments, but as a first step we will want to review your PR.

 - You have made algorithmic changes which change model output in some or all setups; this too is a “breaking change” that should be noted in the PR template.
-As usual recourse, if the PR is accepted, the maintainers will re-generate reference output and push to the affected
+As usual recourse, if the PR is accepted, the head developers will re-generate reference output and push to the affected
   ``«TESTDIR»/results/`` directories when the PR is merged.

 Most typically, running testreport using a single process is a sufficient test.
 However, any code changes which call MITgcm